 Bedtracks Good selection of music and an interesting feature where you can enter the YouTube url of a song you like and the software will show you songs on their database that are a bit like it.
 It’s still a bit hard to find what you’re looking for and can be quite pricey depending on what you’re going to do with your video.

 AudioBlocks Some pretty good music but the limited search function means you have to search for a long time through irrelevant music that doesn’t sound anything like what you’ve searched for.
 Price and licensing is very reasonable however, coming in at $70 USD per year for unlimited downloads that you can keep using forever.

 If you’re a cheapskate, there a lot of good libraries where you can download music for free, but you’ll need to credit the source.

-These are the best sites to download completely free music – sites where you don’t need to pay, you don’t need a license, you don’t need to do anything except download the track and use it however you like.
+These are the best sites to download completely free background music for videos - sites where you don’t need to pay, you don’t need a license, you don’t need to do anything except download the track and use it however you like.

 After you’ve found the perfect piece of music, you may need to change the file format, make it shorter to cut down on the file size, fade it out or even add sound effects!
 To do this there are a lot of good sound editing programs out there, but for beginners I’d recommend Audacity - a great program that’s free and easy to learn.

 Biteable has a good selection of free music to use when you’re making a video, but if you’ve exhausted all our options or are looking for something a little different, I’d definitely recommend buying a track from one of the cheaper paid sites.
+If you’d like to find out more about uploading music to your Biteable video, we’ve got a handy guide here.
 No matter how you go about it, it can be hard to find what you want, but when you do, it can make your video 150% better, so happy hunting and good luck out there!